A. S. T. Fisher

-Arthur Stanley Theodore Fisher (1906–1989) was a mid-20th-century Church of England priest and writer.
+Arthur Stanley Theodore Fisher (1906 – 1989) was an English priest and writer.
 He wrote a number of poems, religious works and local histories as A. S. T. Fisher and one novel under the pseudonym Michael Scarrott.

 Family

-Fisher was the son of Reverend Arthur Bryan Fisher (1870–1955), a Church of England priest who was a Church Missionary Society missionary in the Uganda Protectorate.
+Fisher was born in 1906, the son of Ruth Alice Fisher and Reverend Arthur Bryan Fisher (1870–1955), a Church of England priest who was a Church Missionary Society missionary in the Uganda Protectorate.
 Fisher was married and had a daughter.

 Education

 Fisher studied at Christ Church, Oxford, where he lived on the same stair as W. H. Auden.
 The two students had frequent late-night arguments about religion, and in 1925, Fisher reintroduced Auden to Christopher Isherwood.
 In 1926, Auden's mother, Constance, was concerned about her son, so Fisher wrote to her "the fact that he is naturally more self-sufficient than most people explains why he finds so little need for a personal God – or for a Mother".

 In 1928, the journal Oxford Poetry published three of Fisher's poems.